EyobAshenaki/alx-journey/0x01-shell_permissions/README.md

 '12-directory_permissions' script creates a directory called 'my_dir' with permiddions 751 in the working directory '13-change_group' script changes the group owner to 'school' for the file 'hello' '100-change_owner_and_group' script changes the ownet to 'vincent' and the group owner to 'staff' for all the files and directories in the working directory
+'101-symbolic_link_permissions' script changes the owner and the group owner of '_hello' which is a symbolic link to 'vincent' and 'staff' repectively